We all have our own ideas of what we mean when we say things like:

 Dt.
 6:4-5 “Hear, O Israel!
 The LORD is our God, the LORD is one!
 (5) “You shall love the LORD your God with all your heart (lev) and with all your soul (nephesh) and with all your might (meod).

 Loving YHWH begins in the mind (lev) which encompasses our emotions and will.
-This leads to us making our flesh/nephesh come into obedience (self-control).
+This leads to one making their flesh/nephesh come into obedience (self-control).
 The more we exercise this type of submission, the stronger we become spiritually.
-But, the key is our lev as the next verse attests that the Word/commandments of God are to be UPON our lev.
+But, the key is the lev as the next verse attests that the Word/commandments of God are to be UPON our lev.
 (Dt.
 6:6) We must purposely choose to meditate on the Word of God day and night.
 This will strengthen our lev (mind) and we will have much better chances of overcoming our greatest enemy, our flesh.

 So far, we have discovered that: